weewx/weewx/docs/usersguide/system-requirements.md

 # System requirements

+## Python
+Python 3.7 or later is required.
+WeeWX V5.x will not run on Python 2.

 ## Station hardware
 WeeWX includes support for many types of weather stations.
 In addition to hardware support, WeeWX comes with a software simulator, useful for testing and evaluation.